 Device turns on (Not required for buyer's remorse or warranty exchange)

-If the device does not turn on at all or if it gets stuck during startup, it's considered not able to turn on.
+If the device does not fully turn on and load the home screen or if it cannot stay on without being connected to a charger, it's considered not able to turn on.

 - JUMP!
 1.0, JUMP!
-2.0, Jump On Demand, and Trade-In programs all require the device is able to turn on before it can be returned.
+2.0, Jump On Demand, and Trade-In programs all require the device be able to turn on before it can be returned.

 - Buyer's remorse and warranty exchange do not require a device to turn on.

 No matter how careful you are, accidents happen.
-Physical or liquid damage to your device is not covered under the warranty, so T-Mobile can't exchange devices with this damage.
+Screen damage and liquid damage are not covered under the warranty, so T-Mobile can't exchange devices with this damage.
 But, we don’t want you to be stuck with a broken phone, so you have two options to replace or repair your damaged device:

-- If you have Jump! or Device Protection, you may place a claim to replace your device with a new or refurbished one.
+- If you have other Device Protection, you may place a claim to replace your damaged device.

 - Some manufacturers offer to repair damaged equipment (for a fee).
-Contact the device manufacturer to see if they offer this service.
+Contact the device manufacturer to check if they offer this service.